-User Experience Strategist & User Interface Designer
+User Experience Designer & User Interface Designer

 I actively involved in the actual design of the product and works very closely with the product development team.
 I participated in the development of engaging, usable, and beneficial interactions for the user through the business product

 Since it was my first project, in the initial stage, the Product manager helped me understand the users’ needs and product objectives.
 Later on, I cooperated with 2 other UX designers(mobile-focused) to uncover insights, and communicate UX design and interaction design considerations to different audiences, including engineers and management, prototyper, UX writer, Technical project manager, and UX researchers.

 The new design launched globally on Dec 05, 2018.

 Since 2016, the marketing sale of the product had declined dramatically.
 More and more writing product competitors lived in the market.
 For Pearson Writer, seizing the opportunity and increasing the marketing share to attract students and professionals using this writing, evaluation, and research tool is important.

 No responsive design.
 UI design lack of contrast

 No responsive design at the tablet and mobile size screen.
 Most of the user interface design was out of date and didn’t follow the updated Pearson branding guidance.